© Daisy Fraser

 Cress chewed the inside of her cheek.

-‘You can’t let us down.’
+‘You can’t let everyone down.’
 He grabbed her by the arms and looked directly in her eyes.

 ‘I’m sorry.’
-He let her go and took out a cigarette and lit it, flicking the match to the ground.
+He let her go and took out a cigarette and lit it with a match.

 ‘I would have to get some training or practice or something,’ said Cress eventually relenting.
 ‘Else it’ll be obvious from the first second that I’m a fake.’

 ‘Who used to do it?’